yuvipanda/notebooksharing.space/README.md

 By default, only users who you share the URL with can access the notebook - it will not be visible to search engines.
 Annotations will also be turned off by default to help fight abuse.

-You can enable annotations via hypothes.is by passing --enable-annotations or -a.
-The notebook can be made discoverable to search engines by passing --enable-discvery or -d.
+You can enable annotations via hypothes.is by passing `--enable-annotations` or `-a`.
+The notebook can be made discoverable to search engines by passing `--enable-discovery` or `-d`.

-All notebook formats supported by notebooksharing.space - .ipynb, .rmd, .html are supported.
+All notebook formats supported by notebooksharing.space - `.ipynb`, `.rmd`, `.html` are supported.